British logistics in the Western Allied invasion of Germany: Fuel

-The bulk petrol transport companies that distributed the fuel were reorganised, with each company now having four instead of three platoons, so eight companies were reduced to six.
+The bulk petrol transport companies that distributed the fuel were reorganised, each company now having four instead of three platoons, so eight companies were reduced to six.
 This saved 150 vehicles, from which a seventh company was formed.
-At the beginning of March 1945, the 21st Army Group had bulk petrol transport capacity of about 2,700 LT per day, assuming 80 per cent of the vehicles were running.
-Another three-platoon company arrived from Italy with the Operation Goldflake units.
+At the beginning of March 1945, the 21st Army Group had a bulk petrol transport capacity of about 2,700 LT per day, assuming 80 per cent of the vehicles were running.
+A three-platoon company arrived from Italy with the Operation Goldflake units.
 A petrol station company was formed from personnel made surplus by the reorganisation with six platoons, each containing three sections.
 With some assistance from pioneers or civilians, each section could operate a petrol station issuing up to 10,000 impgal per day.
-Another petrol depot arrived from Italy in April.
-In addition to the road transport, the 21st Army Group also had barges capable of carrying 10,000 LT of bulk POL.
+As well as the road transport, the 21st Army Group also had barges capable of carrying 10,000 LT of bulk POL, which operated on the canals.
+In May 1945, the 21st Army Group had 3 type A, 14 type B and 28 type C petrol depots, a base petrol filling centre, 21 mobile petrol filling centres and 8 bulk petrol transport companies.